samueltwallace/rpgs/commonmark_games/skorne-setting.md

 32. You were an herbalist.
 Take a small flask.
 You have a drug addiction.
 33. You were a cutpurse.
 Take a rusty knife.
 You have a bounty on your head in human settlements.
 34. You were a torturer.
 Take a nasty tool.
 You cannot smile.
 35. You were a burglar.
 Take d6 more gold crowns.
-You owe a tremendous debt.
+You owe your boss 200 Gold Crowns.
 36. You were a rat shepherd.
 Take a crook.
 You are no friend of cats.

 -----